turbo-src/turbo-src/docs/contribute.md

 ### Signup page

-Allow people to follow the project by adding their name.
+Allow people to follow the project by adding their email.

 ### Github repo create and del